 The Tutoring Center is open every other Saturday and every other Sunday each month.
 Those who volunteer for tutoring will help students with homework they may have from school or may assist students in using the various computer-based programs offered in the learning lab.

 Board of Directors

 There are at least 10 members on our Board of Directors including two self advocates.
 Each board member serves a term of three years.
 Each board member is expected to commit the time, talent and energy necessary to fulfill their duties of care and loyalty to DSACO.
 Individual board members are expected to meet higher standards of personal conduct on behalf of the association than those usually expected of other volunteers.
 Individual board members are also expected to read and abide by the bylaws of board of directors, and also DSACO's Conflict of Interest Statement.
-If you are interested in serving, please contact Megan Winkler.
+If you are interested in serving, please contact Jill Harrison.

 Festival & 5K Planning Committee Member

 The Buddy Walk Planning Committee consists of dedicated volunteers that meet once a month to plan the Buddy Walk, our largest fundraising event.
 This group of individuals handles the details of the event such as obtaining corporate sponsors, designing brochures, print material and t-shirts, coordinating with donors for prizes and lunch items, and many, many other countless details that are necessary to provide a fun-filled day for families to enjoy.